julienetie/maya/README.md

 A common sub-class is used to avoid duplicating by providing common elements with common styles.
 Common sub-classes reside in: `./common/*`

-A common sub-class should be shorthand ( Max 4 characters ) and start with a hyphen.
+A common sub-class should start with a hyphen.
-`.-bttn {//...`
+`pause -button`
+`play -butto`
 A variant sub-class is used to extend or override with a new variant of the class it proceeds.
 Variant sub-classes reside below the class it extends or overrides.